Offering Comprehensive Legal Services To The Residents Of Ventura And Santa Barbara County

 A: Each case is dependent on its own facts and a case typically cannot close until all the active treatment has been completed.
 Once the doctor has released you, your lawyer can begin the process of closing your case.

-The Law Offices of Paul F. Kinsler can provide more facts for injured workers in Oxnard, California, and throughout the Central Coast.
-Please contact us at to schedule a free consultation.
+Law Offices of Paul Kinsler, Esq, can provide more facts for injured workers in Oxnard, California, and throughout the central coast.
+Please contact us at 805-330-6567 to schedule a free consultation.
 Cases are taken on a contingency fee basis.
 You pay no attorney fees unless we recover compensation for you.
+We also have offices in Santa Paula and Oxnard.